Open Water Swimming Events 2013

 Wild Swimming Talks

 Rob Fryer (Chair of RALSA and author of Rob Fryer's Wild Swimming Guide) is available to give talks on Wild Swimming.
+Rob has been researching swimming places in the UK and further afield for many years.

 New community bathing pool on River Stour at Wye, Kent?